winwisely99/junk/archi/db/README.md

 We then run a Global Endpoint discovery system on Google ( global bucket with their LB in front, and a simple go binary ) that simply records which is the Master endpoint for each Service.
 - This must be linked to the RAFT system so that it is told when a new Master is elected.
-- This binary Runon on Google is the exact same binary we deplyo everywhere, but running as a Disco and using only a bucket.
+- This binary Runon on Google is the exact same binary we deploy everywhere, but running as a Disco and using only a bucket.
 - called: https://disco.exampledomain.com
 	- We can hold the endpoints for alpha, beta and stable on it.
+- Google Disco looks perfect !

 The Clients then need to know the Endpoint for a Service and when it changes.
 They look to the Google Endpoint system.
 - All we do is use the PUB SUB system to send them an update when the last one changes.